 Platelet Rich Plasma (PRP)

 If you suffer from osteoarthritis of the thumbs, knees and hips, rotator cuff and labral tears in the shoulders, tendonitis, or a variety of sports injuries, this groundbreaking treatment can help you.
+Platelet rich plasma, aka PRP, has been used for almost 20 years to treat all kinds of soft tissue injuries and joint pain with impressive results.

 What is PRP?